shumez/cahier/190630_MasseNicolasY_2019.md

 [![Figure.3][fig03]][fig03]

-Understanding how networks solve the delayed match-to-rotated sample (DMRS) task.
+<small>Understanding how networks solve the delayed match-to-rotated sample (DMRS) task.
 (A) The DMRS task is similar to the DMS task (Figure 2A), except that the network was trained to indicate whether the test motion direction was rotated 90° clockwise from the sample motion direction.
 (B) The time course of the sample direction decoding accuracy, calculated using neuronal activity (green curves) or synaptic efficacy (magenta curves) are shown for all twenty networks that successfully solved the DMRS task.
 The dashed vertical lines, from left to right, indicate the sample onset, offset, and end of the delay period.
 (C) Scatter plot showing the neuronal decoding accuracy measured at the end of the delay (x-axis) versus the behavioral accuracy (y-axis) for all 20 networks trained on this task (blue circles), the behavioral accuracy for the same 20 networks after neuronal activity was shuffled right before test onset (red circles) or synaptic efficacies were shuffled right before test onset (cyan circles).
 (D) The neuronal sample tuning curves were calculated for four groups of neurons (excitatory neurons with facilitating synapses, blue; excitatory neurons with depressing synapses, red; inhibitory neurons with facilitating synapses, green; inhibitory neurons with depressing synapses, orange) from all 20 networks that solved the task.
 Neuronal activity was averaged across the entire sample period, and the tuning curves were centered around the sample direction that generated the maximum response (i.e. the preferred direction).
 Error bars (which are small and difficult to see) indicate one SEM.
 (E) Same as (D), except that neuronal activity at the end of the delay period was used to calculate the tuning curves.
 In order to compare how neural activity evoked during the sample evolves across the delay period, tuning curves were aligned to the preferred directions calculated in (D).
 (F) Same as (D), except that synaptic efficacies at the end of the sample period were used to calculate the tuning curves.
 As above, the preferred directions are the same as those used in (D).
 (G) Same as (D), except that synaptic efficacies at the end of the delay period were used.
 (H) Task accuracy after shuffling synaptic efficacies at the end of the sample period for each of the four groups of neurons.
 (I) Scatter plot showing the neuronal decoding accuracy measured at the end of the delay period (x-axis) against the task accuracy after shuffling the synaptic efficacies of inhibitory neurons with depressing synapses at the end of the sample period (y-axis).
 Each dot represents the results of one of the 20 networks.
 (J) Tuning curves showing the activity received from the neurons in the input layer, which was calculated by multiplying the motion direction tuning of the neurons in the input layer with the input-to-recurrent weight matrix.
 Results were averaged across the 5 networks with the greatest neuronal decoding accuracy during the last 100 ms of the delay period.
 The four curves thus indicate the mean amount of input each group of recurrent neurons (excitatory or inhibitory, facilitating or depressing) receives from the input layer for each direction.
 As above, the preferred directions are the same as those used in (D).
-(K) Same as (J), except showing the input tuning curves averaged across the 5 networks with the lowest neuronal decoding accuracy during the last 100 ms of the delay period.
+(K) Same as (J), except showing the input tuning curves averaged across the 5 networks with the lowest neuronal decoding accuracy during the last 100 ms of the delay period.</small>

-###
+####

 For 14 out of the 15 networks that solved the task using activity-silent WM (in which neuronal decoding accuracy at the end of the delay was not significantly different than chance at the P>0.05 level), shuffling neuronal activity had no significant impact on behavior (P>0.05, bootstrap), and shuffling synaptic efficacies decreased behavioral accuracy to values not significantly greater than chance (P>0.05, bootstrap).
 Even more drastic perturbations to neuronal activity, such as setting activity for all recurrently connected neurons to zero for the last 100ms of the delay period, only had a marginal effect on performance (Figure S1), confirming that information maintained in synaptic efficacies, and not neuronal activity, was used to solve the DMS task.
 Thus, STP allows networks to silently maintain information for the DMS task.